Algebra8/EventsPipe/README.md

 ##### Views

 The backend controller (in `views.py`) contains two API endpoints. **events/search/** and **events/update/<int:eventid>** are handled by `views.get_event` and `views.update_event`, respectively.
 The controllers make heavy use of utility functions and middleware, which exist in `pipe/middleware` and `pipe/utils`.

+It is worth mentioning that Eventbrite Tickets have an interesting structure.
+Due to the fact that each Event may have multiple 'sub-events' (such as a Saturday entrance or Sunday entrance at a festival), it is likely that each sub-event has its own ticket cost.
+Therefore, when searching for an event based on the ticket cost, i.e. with the `ticket_cost` query parameter, it is likely that some of the events returned may be duplicates.
+This is dealt with by filtering and returning distinct Events when searching by cost.
+The user can be expected to use this information to then search for the sub-event of their liking, knowing that within that event there exists some sub-event with the wanted ticket price.
+For more details on filtering and returning distinct events, please refer to the function `pipe.utils.get_events_by_cost`.

 ##### Tests